Table of Contents:

 Limited editions and discontinued lines can be very frustrating – we understand this clearly.
 However, this is still not a justification for recasting the Warhammer models, nor for supporting counterfeits.

 The first issue is that it devalues the property of hobbyists who do own these models.
 To have a real version of a limited-edition item can be prestigious in such a hobby, and it is the prerogative of the copyright owner to keep certain product lines limited.
 If you own a limited-edition item, and someone else makes illegal copies of that item, then the value and prestige of your limited-edition item drops significantly.

 Secondly, it discourages the copyright owner from producing re-issues of popular out-of-print (OOP) product lines.
 If there is no demand, there is no reason for them to re-publish these creations.
-The people who are punished mostly by this are authentic hobbyists, who refuse to fund illegal counterfeiting, and lose the opportunity to have a favourite OOP product returned.
+The people who are punished mostly by this are authentic hobbyists, who refuse to fund illegal counterfeiting and lose the opportunity to have a favorite OOP product returned.